ncatlab/nlab-content/pages/1/9/4/3/3491/content.md

 Under the operation of forming the [[opposite quasi-category]], left fibrations turn into right fibrations, and vice versa: if $p : C \to D$ is a left fibration then $p^{op} : C^{op} \to D^{op}$ is a right fibration.

-Therefore it is sufficient to list properties of only one type of these fib rations, that for the other follows.
+Therefore it is sufficient to list properties of only one type of these fibrations, that for the other follows.

 =--